CoffeeBeforeArch/cpp_in_detail/src/chapter_1.md

 ## What Does This Book Cover?

-This book covers three broad categories of topics:
+This book covers three broad areas:

 - The C++ language and standard libary implementation
 - C++ compilation and execution
 - C++ development tools

 In each chapter, we'll look at snippets of code that show off different parts of the C++ language.
-We'll then look at how our high-level source code is translated into assembly.
-We will then use various tools to show off things like debugging, performance analysis, and anlyzing binaries.
+We'll then look at how our high-level source code is translated into assembly, and use various tools to show off things like debugging, performance analysis, and anlyzing binaries.

 ## Background